gnmerritt/gnmerritt.net/aboutme.markdown

  *  My [Keybase.io identity](https://keybase.io/gnmerritt)
  *  And some [movies](http://youtube.com/profile?user=satH4n) I'm [partially](http://vimeo.com/4362627) (or completely) [responsible](http://vimeo.com/22967514) for

-I'm 25 years old and a 2011 graduate of [Bowdoin College](http://bowdoin.edu) in Brunswick, Maine.
+I'm 26 years old and a 2011 graduate of [Bowdoin College](http://bowdoin.edu) in Brunswick, Maine.
 I like brains, computers and math.
 I'm a former [Ultimate](http://stonedclown.com) player and I and love to ski & sail.

+I currently work as a full-stack software engineer at [Tamr](http://tamr.com).

 In my last gig I worked as a full-stack developer at TripAdvisor.
 I started on the mobile team, and later worked exclusively on our iPad application and iPad optimized website.
-Since then I've touched everything from our Instant Booking checkout flows to the database that powers our commerce analytics to that footer that spams you with pictures of your Facebook friends.
+I ended up working on everything from the Instant Booking checkout flows to the database that powers commerce BI/analytics to that (now defunct) footer that spams you with pictures of your Facebook friends.

 My primary research interest is applying insights from both number theory and modern neuroscience to machine learning.
 I was in charge of